kmagdic/hck_volmanager/README.md

 # HCK Volunteers Manager

-The initial HCK application which allows operations with volunteers.
+The initial HCK application which allows basic operations with volunteers.